-Meetings are held every Tuesday afternoon from 1.15 pm – 3.15 pm in the Baptist Church, Station Road, Burnham-on-Crouch.
+Meetings are held every Tuesday afternoon from 1.15 pm – 3.15 pm in the United Reformed Church, 53 Station Road, Burnham-on-Crouch.

 If you would like to speak to someone before coming to the Group please call Tracey or Margaret on 01621 784884

 We are grateful to both Churches for allowing us to use their facilities each week.

 If you are unable to come to one of our Groups, please contact us as we may be able to put you in touch with someone who can help.